 - Equity: We recognize that the absence of equity causes harm.
 We meet people where they are and work to ensure equitable distribution of resources and access to opportunity.

 Our values are prominently displayed on a wall in our office.
 This provides a visual reminder for staff and shows visitors our values.

 Values are not just words on a page or a wall.
 They are meant to guide us on a daily basis.

 Here are just a few examples of how we live our values:

 - We are committed to equity, diversity, and inclusion.
-We express our respect with public statements on anti-Black racism, and the remains of children found at residential schools.
+We express that commitment publicly with statements on anti-Black racism, and the remains of children found at residential schools.

 - As a charity that depends on the support of donors, we build trust through transparency in our annual reports and financial statements.

-- We encourage compassion by giving voice to those not often heard.
-Understanding the issues inspires people to take action.
+- We build compassion by giving voice to those not often heard.
+We encourage and facilitate public discourse on poverty.

 - As much as possible, we strive to collaborate with partners in our work.
 That’s because we know we can accomplish more together than alone.

 Whether personal or organizational, values are aspirational by nature.
 There are times when circumstances will challenge our values.
-We cannot expect perfection, but knowing our values gives us something to strive for.
+We cannot expect perfect compliance, but knowing our values gives us something to strive for.
 Stating them publicly promotes accountability.
 Staff can refer to them when making decisions and when looking for ways to improve.
 Donors and partners can learn something about us by knowing our values.